webda2l/symfony-docs/frontend/asset_mapper.rst

 - **Compress your assets**: Your web server should compress (e.g. using gzip) your assets (JavaScript, CSS, images) before sending them to the browser.
 This is automatically enabled in Caddy and can be activated in Nginx and Apache.
   In Cloudflare, assets are compressed by default.
+AssetMapper also supports :ref:`precompressing your web assets <performance-precompressing>` to further improve performance.

 - **Set long-lived cache expiry**: Your web server should set a long-lived ``Cache-Control`` HTTP header on your assets.
 Because the AssetMapper component includes a version